 I love ginger!
 Not only does it have a fresh, aromatic scent but it also helps calm nausea.

-I next break out my deep skillet and use my Ninja Food Chopper to finely chop the other 1/2 of the onion and about 10-12 garlic cloves.
+I next break out my deep skillet and use my Ninja Food Chopper to finely chop the other 1/2 of the onion.
 Saute it in butter for 3 minutes and follow by immediately adding in the chicken.
 Cover with water and add salt, pepper, and 1 more Tablespoon of the “Better Than Bouillon” chicken base.

 These are both covered and left to simmer for an hour.
 In the meantime, I prepare all of the other vegetables & measure out the noodles to make the remaining steps even easier.

-Make sure to pour the broth that the chicken cooked in, you know that super garlic chicken broth, into the stock you made in the large pot.
+Make sure to pour the broth that the chicken cooked in into the stock you made in the large pot.

 Now you can add all of your chopped vegetables and the sliced chicken back into the large stock pot, cover, and simmer for 30 minutes.
 However, I always check my potatoes before turning the stove off because depending on the size they are cut into, they may need a little more time.

 When the potatoes are soft and you taste the broth to ensure the flavor is to your liking, it is time to turn off the stove.
 It is then that I add the egg noodles.
 Once again I cover the soup.
 However, they cook so quickly that allowing them 10 minutes in the heat accumulated in the soup is all that they need.